OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 **Effective Date: October 4, 2016** - What’s new »

-**We will revise our Privacy Policy in the coming months.** Learn more.
+**We will not be implementing the changes to our privacy policy that were previously announced.** Learn more.

 Evernote values your privacy.
 We make this clear in our 3 Laws of Data Protection.
 This Privacy Policy explains more specifically what information Evernote Corporation and its affiliated companies (together, “Evernote” or “we” and sometimes “us”) collect about you and why, what we may do with that information and how we handle your Content.